F5Networks/f5-openstack-lbaasv2-driver/docs/includes/ref_prerequisites.rst

 - Three (3) VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>` -- 'mgmt', 'control', and 'data' -- to be used for system management, high availability (if desired), and data traffic, respectively.

-- At least two (2) VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>` -- 'mgmt' and 'data' - to be used for BIG-IP® system management and client-server data traffic, respectively.
+- At least two (2) VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>` -- 'mgmt' and 'data' - to be used for BIG-IP system management and client-server data traffic, respectively.

 - VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>` or `on the BIG-IP <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-12-0-0/5.html#conceptid>`_, as appropriate for your environment.